Fiddle Leaf Fig in London

 Anyone who has ever tried to find advice on how to care for a Fiddle Leaf Fig or Ficus Lyrata has encountered varying, and even sometimes contradictory recommendations.
 For someone who isn’t very experienced with house plants, this is a nightmare.
 I purchased this small plant in February 2016 and since then have made every possible mistake.
 I think I have now finally figured out what my plant needs so wanted to share my mistakes and triumphs.
 Here is a summary of what I have learned so far:

 - Dust the leaves: This really does make a difference, the plant seems happier and healthier after the leaves have been dusted.
 I also tried the strategy to wipe down the leaves with coconut oil, and I must say I recommend doing this!
 It makes the plant seem very happy and healthy.
-I do this once every three months or so.
+The key is to take a paper towel or tissue and carefully and gently rub the coconut oil into the leaves.
+I do this once every two months or so.

 - Don’t be a helicopter parent: When you first get a tree like this you want to give it as much love and care as you can, and this usually translates into over watering, over fertilising or just over interfering in general.
 Once you have placed the pot in the place where it will be, and watered it for the week, the best thing you can do to encourage it’s healthy growth is to leave it alone.